 The proposed development is inconsistent with the LCP's visual resource policies identified above.
-The two-story design of the residences will degrade important views by placing additional urban development within the northbound Highway One viewshed.
+Specifically, without adequate vegetative screening and exterior treatment, the The two-story design of the residences will could degrade important views by placing additional unscreened/uncamouflaged urban development within the northbound Highway One viewshed.
 Specifically, the upper stories of the proposed residential development would extend above existing vegetation and existing structural development and into the view of Black Hill as seen from northbound Highway One (views of the development would be blocked by natural topography when headed southbound).
 Removal of significant trees, and grading almost all of the entire project site to create cleared, level building pads would appear to maximize (as opposed to minimize, as required) natural landform alteration.
-The two-story design and tree removal is likewise out of character with both the existing built and natural environments.
+The twostory design and tree removal is likewise out of character with both the existing built and natural environments.
 In addition, the proposed new two-story residences do not conform to the height/bulk relationships of the established surrounding development, which is that of modest, single-story dwellings.
-In sum, the LCP designates this viewshed as 'publicly important' and 'significant' and even the modest incursion into it results in visual incompatibility, and is more than the LCP allows in that respect.
+In sum, the LCP designates this viewshed as 'publicly important' and 'significant' and even the modest incursion into it could results in visual incompatibility, and is more than the LCP allows in that respect.
 Accordingly, the proposed project does not conform to the certified LCP policies regarding the protection, and enhancement, of scenic and visual resource areas.

-The required siting and design modifications identified in the preceding findings above, including the establishment of a development area outside of the 100-foot ESHA/stream buffer, outside of the raptor nesting grove, and outside the park wildland buffer, and retention of a significant number of trees on the site, will result in fewer potential residences and greater screening of the remaining development than there would be otherwise.
+The required siting and design modifications identified in the preceding findings above, including the establishment of a development area outside of the 10050-foot ESHA/stream buffer, outside of the majority of the raptor nesting grove, and outside the park wildland buffer, and retention of a significant number of trees on the site, will result in fewer potential residences and greater screening of the remaining development than there would be otherwise.
 Even with these changes, though, the project still raises issues with respect to the above described LCP visual resource protection requirements.
-In other words, even with these changes, 2-story residential developments, particularly if more densely clustered to maximize the
+In other words, even with these changes, 2 story residential developments, particularly if more densely clustered to maximize the Applicant's return on investment within the allowed development envelope, will still extend above existing development and vegetation and introduce additional development into a significant viewshed.
+LCP Policies 12.01 and 12.02 require new development to be visually compatible and subordinate to the character of the setting, and where feasible, to restore and enhance visually degraded areas, and LUP Policy 12.06 (and LUP Figure 31) clearly contemplates that the Black Hill viewshed is visually significant and demanding of even greater development sensitivity.

-&lt;sup>7 The Applicant's recent potential modifications likewise would be inconsistent with the LCP for the same reasons because the residences in that case would also be two-story and a similar layout.
+The Applicant's recent potential modifications provide a foundation for developing an approvable project-likewise would be inconsistent with the LCP for the same reasons because the residences in that case would also be two story and a similar layout.